 Choosing incorrect storage containers

 Appropriate storage containers go hand in hand when you are organizing and decluttering.
 Many people choose to go with bulky containers that can store a lot of different items.
-While this can be handy when you have the space, it can also end up backfiring, as you now have the clutter of these large containers.
+While this can be handy when you have space, it can also end up backfiring, as you now have the clutter of these large containers.
 Combined with the fact, most of us do not have space to store them!
-Asses the area you have available for storage, prior to beginning the process.
+Assess the area you have available for storage, prior to beginning the process.
 Then, figure out what items you want to be stored together and begin organizing them in the proper storage bins based on the designated area you’ve chosen.
 If you are limited with space, a mobile bar cart or the implementation of shelves may be the best option for you.

 Decluttering Mistake #2

 The best way to tackle your decluttering project is to look at one section at a time.
 Going room by room is a great way to achieve this.
 Once you’ve organized a certain area, you can check it off the list and celebrate a small win.
 When you look at this as a whole, it will become slightly overwhelming.
 Many often give up once they start to feel out of control of the situation.
 If an entire room still overwhelms you, just start with a closet, and go from there!

 Beginning without a plan

 It’s extremely important to have a game plan before you start.
 You will be better able to track how well you are doing, while simultaneously being more efficient.
 Sit down beforehand, and jot down some goals you want to accomplish.
 As we begin the Autumn season, you might want to think of going the Hygge route with your home, so keep this technique in mind as you brainstorm!
 Ultimately, no matter what path you choose, set goals for yourself.
 If you don’t, you will end up shifting your mess from one room to the next, not accomplishing anything.